cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 - set up **an event whose access is free of charge** for all (talks, workshops, pauses and social event included);<br> ➡️ done **since 2008** ;
 - add **each year** to a [self-hosted archive site](https://archives.pass-the-salt.org/) all the **slides and videos** produced during the current edition ; <br> ➡️ done **since 2008** ;
 - [document into the open all collaborations](https://www.pass-the-salt.org/achievements/#contributions) resulting from the conference. <br> ➡️ done **since 2011** ;
-- work with partners on a long-term basis like <a href="https://www.ubicast.eu/">Ubicast</a> for talks recording.
+- work with partners on a long-term basis like we do with <a href="https://www.ubicast.eu/">Ubicast</a> for talks recording.
 It helps a lot a very small organization like us.
 Ubicast records and streams all the talks, provides us the recording as well as a portal for all the videos they recorded.
 They have been fair enough to also host ont the portal videos we recorded on Zoom during our virtual switch due to pandemic. 🙏 for all of this!<br> ➡️ done **since 2018** (and long before for the RMLL side) ;

 # Standing on the shoulders of giants